Review the following events and concerns. Did your erection problems

 Worry about a

-partner with health problems.
+partner who has health problems.

 Concerns about poor communication between you and your

 All of these situations and others—especially when associated with

 stress, depression, anger, or anxiety—can cause temporary stress leading to